spaceottercode/glamodon/README.md

 # Glam
-User-Script that adds image filters, stickers, and image tweaking tools<sup>1</sup> on Mastodon sites
+User-Script that adds image filters, stickers, and image tweaking tools on Mastodon sites

-> 1. tools will be made available soon.

 Runs on Firefox running GreaseMonkey and Chrome (running natively as an extension).